 Head: Prof. Dr. Matthias Bartelmann

 The cosmology group has three main topics.
 One is the study of cosmological structure formation based on methods of non-equilibrium dynamics akin to those used in quantum field theory (definition of generating functionals for field variables and their cumulants, renormalization etc.).
 Cosmological structure statistics based on fluctuations in the gravitational potential is an important additional aspect.
 A second topic of study is to use strong and weak gravitational lensing to understand the internal structure of galaxy clusters, using simulations and measurements of gravitational lensing effects to first and second order, up to the reconstruction of galaxy clusters.
-Finally, the turbulence in the intracluster plasma is studied using adaptive mesh refinement simulation methods.
+A third topic concerns the reconstruction of two functions central for cosmology, i.e. the expansion and growth functions, directly from data without reference to a cosmological model.

 Star Formation Group at ITA